-Welcome to Winter.
+Welcome to running in cold weather.
 All your months spent complaining about the intense heat of summer, are now quickly being replaced with woes of wind, ice and cold.

 According to the American Chemical Society’s journal Environmental Science & Technology, as little as five minutes of exercise outside in winter can provide you with all the health benefits I’m about to share!